vladromanu/ReactStyleguidist/README.md

-# ReactStyleguidist
+# React Styleguidist
-Sample of a React Styleguidist implementation
+Sample of a React Styleguidist implementation is key to a good design system

 There are 2 options to start this:
-# Basic Stypeguidist example with just the components
+* Basic Stypeguidist example with just the components
-# Create React App Styleguidist example to incorporate all into a React app
+* Create React App Styleguidist example to incorporate all into a React app

 Choose either of the above and stick to it !